Home

 Not all inventory is bad since every process has some amount of variation (hopefully common cause only).
 The goal of Six Sigma is to reduce variation and in this case reducing the variation in any or all of the inputs listed above in the bullet points.
 This will improve stability, repeatability, control, and allow for permanent inventory reduction.

-As long as there is uncontrolled variation, an organization must carry inventory to cover the "just-in-cases" or risk jeopardizing a customer, shutting the down, or negatively impacting their scorecard.
+As long as there is uncontrolled variation, an organization must carry inventory to cover the "just-in-cases" or risk jeopardizing a customer, shutting down an assembly line, or negatively impacting their performance scorecard.

 1) Build to Order (BTO) systems have the lowest amount of potential and overall inventory on hand, only if an organization is truly building to a specific order and all will be shipped and sold - every time.
 The idea is to build the right product, at the right time, in the right quantity to meet customer specific order.